 A ported sub for home

 use is even more wrong than ported mains.
 Now you would

 be attempting to acoustically add together in the room at least

-SIX low frequency sources with differing phase and frequency
+SIX low frequency sources with differing phase and frequency slope

-some cases such as a bandpass sub used in a club or
+some cases such as a bandpass sub used in a club or on

 efficient for the defined purpose.
-And again, as a
+And again, as a point

-about the newest pro sound system / stage methods of "steering"
+pro sound system / stage methods of "steering"

 bass, Dave Rat has some very cool videos here: